Skip to main content

 • Communicate clearly and frequently information related to parts availability, particularly if parts are constrained.

-• Be clear on what services the manufacturer is supporting to reduce owner inconvenience, and any restrictions on those services (e.g., towing or mobile repair for owners a certain minimum distance from a dealership)
+• Be clear on what services the manufacturer is supporting to reduce owner inconvenience, and any restrictions on those services (e.g., towing, or mobile repair for owners a certain minimum distance from a dealership).
+People are motivated to get recalls repaired when they see that the dealership is taking extra steps to make things as convenient as possible.

 Ideas for reducing owner inconvenience and encouraging proactive consumer action